rossbu/webcrawler/README.md

     ...
     Tests run: 2, Failures: 0, Errors: 0, Skipped: 0
     BUILD SUCCESS

 ## Testing
+This section shows you step-by-step to start the web server, config params, and crawl web sites. if you want to simply run the server, check above.

 ### Start Web Server
     CLI :